Aquaculture South Africa

-The recirculation aspect of the our mass water flow system involves four cycles: oxygenation and degassing, nitrification, solid waste removal, and denitrification.
+The recirculation aspect of our mass water flow system involves four cycles: oxygenation and degassing, nitrification, solid waste removal, and denitrification.
 The first two cycles are relatively fast, while the last two are slow and measured in days.
 The nitrification cycle replaces ammonia, which becomes dangerous for the fish at low concentrations, with nitrates, which can accumulate safely in the culture water at much higher concentrations.
-Nitrates are treated partly in the denitrification cycle where they are reduced to nitrogen gas at anoxic condition and while using the solids evacuated from the ponds by the solid waste removal cycle.
+Nitrates are treated partly in the denitrification cycle where they are reduced to nitrogen gas at the anoxic condition and while using the solids evacuated from the ponds by the solid waste removal cycle.

 New water is used mainly for temperature control and replenishment of evaporation and operational losses.
 Water is added at a rate of about 3% to 15% of system volume per day.
 Effluent is released to the environment after final treatment in a denitrification pond, with long retention time, which ensures low TSS and reduced nitrate in the effluent.
 Our system has much less impact on the environment compared to conventional aquaculture systems.
-All water exiting the the system is processed to surpass local environmental protection standards.
+All water exiting in the system is processed to surpass local environmental protection standards.

 Aquaculture: a Growth Industry

-Aquaculture is one of the world’s fastest growing industries.
+Aquaculture is one of the world’s fastest-growing industries.
 Forecasts show it will continue to be a major growth industry well into the 21st century.

-Consumption of seafood products is on the rise while at the same time global supply is constrained by limitations on harvest in the wild.
+Consumption of seafood products is on the rise while at the same time global supply is constrained by limitations on the harvest in the wild.
 As a result, aquaculture production has expanded tremendously in many regions of the United States and worldwide.

-Over a nine year period, world aquaculture production has increased by 85 percent, from 19.4 million metric tons in 1992 to 34.9 million metric tons in 2002 (seaweeds included), to an annual value of $62.5 billion (FAO 2003).
+Over a nine-year period, world aquaculture production has increased by 85 percent, from 19.4 million metric tons in 1992 to 34.9 million metric tons in 2002 (seaweeds included), to an annual value of $62.5 billion (FAO 2003).
 Based on population growth projections and projected continued growth in seafood consumption, global seafood demand is expected to increase by more than 60 percent over the next 30 years (Parker 1995).
 The Future is in finfish.